Skip to main content

 Free help through SHIP/MMAP, MI Options, and your Area Agency on Aging

 • What it is: Michigan’s free counseling network.
-The state’s SHIP page and MI Options call center connect seniors to counselors who understand Medicare and Medicaid.
+SHIP/MMAP helps with Medicare.
+MI Options can connect older adults and caregivers to long-term care and support counseling.

 • Who can get it or use it: Seniors, people with disabilities, caregivers, and adult children helping with an application.